MicrosoftDocs/cpp-docs/docs/standard-library/view-classes.md

 The statement "requires `input_range` or higher" means that the view can be used with an `input_range`, `forward_range`, `bidirectional_range`, `random_access_range`, or `contiguous_range` iterator, because they are all as capable as `input_range`.

+The ranges iterator hierarchy is directly related to the iterator hierarchy.
+For more information, see [Iterator concepts](iterator-concepts.md).

 ## See also

 [`<ranges>`](ranges.md)\